 The nodes are connected using a mix of 10G Fibre, 40/56G FDR Infiniband and 1G/10G Ethernet as shown in the following photos:

 The cluster runs PBS Pro 13 which is an old version.
 The current version available is v19.
 So there is an upgrade path and we will look at the costs of that in due course.
 But as scheduling software goes, there are plenty of others available in use in University, Research Institutes and Engineering Labs.
 One of the more popular Job Scheduling packages is Slurm.
-We will factor this scheduler into our proposal due to its popularity and functionality.
+We will factor implementing the SLURM scheduler into our proposal due to its popularity and functionality.

 Lustre File System